-- ✓ a law enforcement agency in the county or town where the restrained person lives or works (they will serve for free) - ✓ a hired professional process server (this costs money) - ✓ an adult (age 18 or over) who is not a party to the protection order case
+- ✓ a law enforcement agency in the county or town where the restrained person lives or works (they will serve for free) - ✓ a hired professional process server (this costs money) - \checkmark an adult (age 18 or over) who is not a party to the protection order case

-For more information on how to serve, including electronically, see the Instructions for Proof of Service, POi 004.
+For more information on how to serve, including electronically, see the Instructions for Proof of Service, form POi 004.

 If law enforcement will be serving, the clerk's office will send them a service packet with copies of all the documents to be served.
+You will also receive a copy of the service packet to keep for your records.
 Law enforcement will use the information you put in the Law Enforcement and Confidential Information form to find and serve the restrained person.
 Law Enforcement will send proof of service to the court clerk.